 Pirates Island Adventure Golf

 Ahoy me landlubbers.
 Grab your mates and head down to Pirates Island Adventure Golf for a pirate-themed putt-putt experience.
 Similar to the options at Legendary Golf you can purchase a one-game ticket or upsell for $5 for an additional game.
 Pirates Island Adventure Golf also offers a daily pass.
 Shiver me timbers.
-Be sure to print off the $1 coupon located on their website or in brochures located throughout Hilton Head.
+Be sure to print off the $1 coupon on their website or in brochures throughout Hilton Head.
 You can use it for up to 6 people in your party.

 Last but not least you can head down to Adventure Cove where you can enjoy putt-putt golf or family fun in the arcade.
-I don’t know about your kids but my kids LOVE arcades. (let’s be honest we love(d) them too 🙂 Similiar to the previous establishments, Adventure Cover offers two 18-hole golf courses.
+I don’t know about your kids but my kids LOVE arcades. (let’s be honest we love(d) them too 🙂 Similar to the previous establishments, Adventure Cover offers two 18-hole golf courses.
 You can play the Paradise Falls course or The Lost Lagoon.
 The pricing options are the same as the previous two as well (1 game, 2 games, all day).
 Of course, what is a good arcade without tickets?
 Your kids can play and earn tickets to buy those toys we like to call in our house “trinket winkets”.

 No matter which course you choose, I’m pretty sure there will be laughter and fun involved.
 Some of my best family trips as a kid involve putt-putt.